What is the base rate?

 So if you're already in a fixed-rate savings account you'll need to wait until your fix ends until you can benefit from the interest rate rise on any potential new products.

 If fixing again, take into consideration that if interest rates were to continue rising, it might be wise not to fix for too long so you can keep taking advantage of higher rates.
-Having said that, we're yet to see how the interest rate rise will translate into fixed-savings products.

 With easy-access savings products, where you can withdraw the cash whenever you want, interest rates are variable, meaning lenders could pass on a rise in the form of better rates.
 This depends on the bank though, and unless you have a savings account that tracks the base rate, an increase isn't guaranteed.